RULES OF PROCEDURE

 c.
 Interim Grade

-If a complaint of cheating is filed against a student, that student will be assigned a grade of "incomplete" for the work in question during the investigation of the complaint.
-A student subsequently found innocent of the complaint will be evaluated for a final grade on the basis of his/her performance.
+If the complaint involves academic dishonesty or cheating, further exposure to course material or subsequent examinations during the period of investigation will be left to the discretion of the affiliated Course Director in consultation with the Office of Student Affairs and of Undergraduate Medical Education.
+That student will be assigned a grade of "incomplete" for the work in question during the investigation of the complaint.
+A student later found innocent of the complaint will be evaluated for a final grade based on his/her performance.

-A written allegation of unethical professional conduct is submitted to a Council member, or to one of the Co-Chairs.
-The faculty Co-Chair will inform the student of the allegation of unprofessional conduct.
+When a written allegation of unethical professional conduct is submitted to a Council member, or to one of the Co-Chairs, the faculty Co-Chair will inform the student of the allegation of unprofessional conduct.
 The Co-Chairs shall arrange for a preliminary investigation.
-One Representative to the Council is selected by the Co-Chairs of the Council as a Faculty Fact Finder and one as Student Fact Finder.
+One Representative to the Council is selected by the Co-Chairs of the Council as a Faculty Fact Finder and one as Student Fact Finder within 5 days of receiving the complaint.

 Investigation of an allegation of unethical professional conduct is conducted in confidence.
-The purpose of the investigation is to determine all possible evidence, both tangible and testimonial, that bears on the allegation of unethical professional conduct.
-Inquiries by the Fact Finders are strictly confidential, as is the information amassed during the course of the investigation and the identity of the person who submitted the complaint.
+The investigation's purpose is to determine all possible evidence, both tangible and testimonial, that bears on the allegation of unethical professional conduct.
+Inquiries by the Fact Finders will be subject to the utmost discretion and confidentiality; however, strict confidentiality cannot be guaranteed as the identity of involved parties may be revealed during the hearing due to the testimony of other involved parties.

 b.
 Hearing Procedure